Ometria/ometria.react_native_sdk/README.md

 ### Profile deidentified

 Undo a profileIdentified event.

-Use this if a user logs out, or otherwise signals that this device is no longer attached to the same person.
+You can use this if an user logs out.

 ```js
 Ometria.trackProfileDeidentifiedEvent();